Glued To My Crafts

 • Once done, set aside to let it dry completely.

-• Next grab your scissors and cardstock.
+• Next grab your scissors and cardstock paper sheets.

 • Go ahead and cut out some groundhog embellishments for your puppet {think eyes, ears, nose and of course - large teeth}